haiwera-silk-cd/magento-devdocs/guides/v2.0/ui-components/ui-secondary-inline.md

 </column>
 {% endhighlight%}

-Note that this is not the configuration of the Inline Edit itself, but the configuration of the Column component, to interact with the Inline Edit.
+Note that this is not the configuration of the Inline Edit itself, but the configuration of the 表格列组件, to interact with the Inline Edit.

 With the above configuration, the Inline Edit will be enabled, but all row cells will be read-only during the Inline edit.
 To make specific column editable, next configuration can be used: